DataHighway (DHX) Reaches Self Reported Market Capitalization of $1.85 Million

-DataHighway (DHX) traded up 2.8% against the dollar during the twenty-four hour period ending at 18:00 PM Eastern on June 21st.
-During the last seven days, DataHighway has traded down 23.2% against the dollar.
-DataHighway has a market capitalization of $1.85 million and $3,668.15 worth of DataHighway was traded on exchanges in the last day.
-One DataHighway coin can now be purchased for $0.0246 or 0.00000038 BTC on major exchanges.
+DataHighway (DHX) traded 7.6% higher against the US dollar during the one day period ending at 21:00 PM ET on June 23rd.
+In the last seven days, DataHighway has traded down 26.6% against the US dollar.
+DataHighway has a total market capitalization of $1.85 million and approximately $8,230.97 worth of DataHighway was traded on exchanges in the last 24 hours.
+One DataHighway coin can currently be bought for approximately $0.0258 or 0.00000041 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.